hyperlambda/hyperlambda.github.io/posts/2015-08-23-eventflow-cqrs-es-in-scala.md

 Modelling an aggregate
 ========

 An aggregate in a DDD system defines a consistency boundary for the entities it describes.
-Usually, this is implemented as a set of entities, where one of them is denoted as the main one - it is the aggregate root.
+Usually, this is implemented as a set of entities, where one of them is denoted as the aggregate root.
 To the outside world, this aggregate root is more or less a black box.
 No entity below the aggregate root can be referenced by other aggregates.
 This is required to ensure that the aggregate can maintain the children entities consistent at all times.

 Such approach to model aggregates is good, and it indeed works well for many applications.
 One downside of it, however, in an Event Sourced application, is that it splits the model into two logical components: the current state and aggregate events.
 When implementing an aggregate, developers need to think in both the terms of the concrete state and the flow of aggregate events.
 This also usually requires a considerable amount of code to support it.
 An aggregate is loaded from the past events, where all entities restore their data by providing event handlers.
 Then, when a new command is being processed, the command handler checks the state data and emits new events.